fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/add-drill-down-using-ruby-on-rails.md

 * Uses events to notify your code when a link is invoked, a link item is opened, or a link item is closed

-* Supports drill-down to an unlimited number of levels
+* Supports drill down  to an unlimited number of levels

-## Create drill-down
+## Create drill down

-To create drill-down charts, follow the steps given below:
+To create drill down  charts, follow the steps given below:

 1. Create the JSON/XML data for the parent chart.
 This is called the parent data source.